 –Michael C. Wright, NBA.com

 > All-Access: 2021 AT&T Slam Dunk

-NEW YORK — A new AT&T Slam Dunk champion will be crowned this year as first-time participants Anfernee Simons of the Portland Trail Blazers, Cassius Stanley of the Indiana Pacers and Obi Toppin of the New York Knicks compete for the title on Sunday, March 7 at State Farm Arena in Atlanta.
-The 36th AT&T Slam Dunk will take place at halftime of the 2021 NBA All-Star Game, airing on TNT and ESPN Radio.
+A new AT&T Slam Dunk champion was crowned this year as first-time participants Anfernee Simons of the Portland Trail Blazers, Cassius Stanley of the Indiana Pacers and Obi Toppin of the New York Knicks competed for the title on Sunday, March 7 at State Farm Arena in Atlanta.
+The 36th AT&T Slam Dunk took place at halftime of the 2021 NBA All-Star Game, airing on TNT and ESPN Radio.

 — #NBAAllStar (@NBAAllStar) March 3, 2021